P.F. Chang's Singapore Street Noodles (Copycat Recipe)

 Thin rice vermicelli.
 This is the most important ingredient to get right, and the most confusing to shop for.
 You'll see tons of varieties at Asian grocery stores labeled as rice vermicelli, rice sticks, mei fun, or bún.
 You want the thinnest ones you can find, slightly thinner than angel hair pasta.
 Look for loosely packed noodles rather than tightly compressed bricks, which tend to clump together during soaking.
 And make sure you don't accidentally grab mung bean thread noodles (also called glass noodles).
 They look similar but won't work well for this dish.

 S&B Oriental Curry Powder.
-This is a mild Japanese curry powder that the restaurant uses.
-If you can’t find it, standard curry powder from the spice aisle at any grocery store will work as a substitute.
-Madras curry powder will also work but it’s spicier.
+This is a mild Japanese curry powder and the one that got me closest to the restaurant flavor.
+If you can't find it, standard curry powder from the spice aisle at any grocery store will work as a substitute.
+Madras curry powder will also work but it's spicier.

 Lee Kum Kee Low Sodium Light Soy Sauce (green bottle).
-This is the soy sauce P.F.
-Chang’s uses for the curry sauce.
+This is the soy sauce I use for the curry sauce.
 The low sodium version gives you better control over the saltiness of the final dish since the sauce calls for a significant amount of soy sauce.

 Oyster sauce.
 A major component of the curry sauce.
-Lee Kum Kee Panda Brand is what they use at the restaurant.
+I use Lee Kum Kee Panda Brand.

 Baking soda.
 A small amount dissolved in water creates an alkaline brine that tenderizes the chicken breast and gives the shrimp their signature bouncy texture.
 Half a teaspoon is all you need for the whole batch of marinade.

 Dehydrated minced garlic.
-P.F.
-Chang’s uses this instead of fresh garlic in most of their stir-fry dishes.
-You’ll find it in small containers on the spice aisle.
+I use this instead of fresh garlic in most of the P.F.
+Chang's stir-fries.
+You'll find it in small containers on the spice aisle.
 To use it, soak the garlic in warm water for 20-30 minutes, then drain and squeeze out the excess liquid.
 You can prepare it several days in advance and keep it in the fridge.

 How to Make P.F.
 Chang's Singapore Street Noodles